Fournette leads Jags’ 26-24 comeback over Broncos

 - Cool air in Seattle will pass by Monday, but 'we're probably done with 70 degree days,' forecaster says

+“We’ve got to find a way to close the game out,” Miller said.

+Minshew rove the Jaguars, one of four AFC South teams who are 2-2, into field goal range after Joe Flacco’s 8-yard TD throw to Courtland Sutton with 1:38 left gave Denver a 24-23 lead.

-Against Chicago, it was Bradley Chubb’s questionable penalty, which the league admitted was a bad call.
-Against the Jaguars, it was a flag by Von Miller, who reached up and struck Minshew in his neck just as he released his pass in a chaotic pocket.
+Against Chicago, it was Chubb’s questionable penalty, which the league admitted was a bad call.
+Against the Jaguars, it was a flag by Miller, who reached up and struck Minshew in his neck just as he released his pass after picking up the ball Chubb had knocked from his hand in a chaotic pocket.

+“The refs got a hard job,” Miller said.
+“We’ve got a hard job.
+It’s just tough.
+It was a tough day, but we can’t really blame the refs.”

+On the next play, Minshew hit Chris Conley with a 32-yard strike to get Lambo in range for his fourth field goal.

-Miller’s foul spoiled his big day in which he collected his 99th and 100th career sacks and drew several holding penalties, one of which wiped a Jaguars touchdown off the board.
+Miller’s foul spoiled his big day in which he collected his 99th and 100th career sacks and drew several holding penalties, one of which wiped away a Jaguars touchdown.

-The 15-yard flag on a 1-yard throw on second down gave Jacksonville a first-and-10 at its 41.

-Fournette topped his previous career high of 181 yards on Oct.
-8, 2017, at Pittsburgh, and his big run Sunday was an 81-yarder that set up Jacksonville’s go-ahead score.

 The Broncos finally ended their sack drought, dropping Minshew five times, but suddenly they couldn’t stop the run.